kip1010ken/yolo/explanation.md

 ### Frontend:  *yolo-app-front-end*

-This  container that spins up the front end where users will interact with the site.
+This  is the container that spins up the frontend where users will interact with the site.
 This container is built from a multi stage docker file to keep the final image lightweight.
-It is exposed on port 3000
+It is exposed on port 3000.

 #### Dockerfile Directives